AstridFox/flamelet/project-design.md

 **Flamelet** is a lightweight, browser-based fractal flame renderer built with TypeScript and modern frontend tooling.
 It supports dynamic, decorative visualizations for creative applications, interactive art, or VJ tooling.
 It uses Iterated Function Systems (IFS) with affine transformations and nonlinear variation functions to render complex, colorful flame patterns.

-This MVP aims to produce static grayscale flame renders with JSON-based preset support and log-density brightness normalization, using a 2D canvas.
+This MVP aims to produce static color flame renders with JSON-based preset support, palette-driven coloring, and log-density brightness normalization, using a 2D canvas.

 ---